MacintoshGarden/Website/Documentation/Cookies.md

 If a browser that supports cookies access the website, it will attempt to create a cookie.

 ## When are cookies not used?
-When a browser is either forced into, or opt in to use the text-based theme, cookies are disabled.
+Cookies are disabled when a browser is either forced into, or opt in to use the text-based theme.

 ## What is the cookie used for?
 It's simply there for site core functionality, it is not used for anything else.